MIMIC-D: Multi-modal Imitation for MultI-agent Coordination with Decentralized Diffusion Policies: Introduction

 \section{Introduction}

 As society actively embraces new robotic developments in our everyday lives, these robots must learn to coordinate with humans and other agents in shared spaces where multiple coordination strategies may exist.
-For example, when two people are walking toward each other head-on, they can avoid a collision if they both choose to yield right or both choose to yield left.
-Both strategies are acceptable, but the agents need to decide together to achieve the desired \emph{coordination}.
-However, if they do not coordinate and choose contradicting strategies, this will lead to a collision.
-This multi-modal solution set is inherent to many real-world multi-agent interactions and requires coordination to resolve.
-In many scenarios, there is no reliable central planner available, so robots must coordinate these multi-modal behaviors in an implicit way.
-In this paper, we propose to learn multi-modal coordination policies from expert data of multi-agent interactions, enabling robots to perform robust, decentralized execution without explicit communication.
+For example, two people approaching head-on can avoid collision by both yielding right or both yielding left.
+Either strategy is acceptable, but the agents need to decide together to achieve the desired \emph{coordination} because contradicting strategies lead to failure.
+In many scenarios, there is no reliable central planner available, so robots must implicitly coordinate multi-modal behaviors.
+In this paper, we propose to learn multi-modal coordination policies from expert data of multi-agent interactions, allowing robots to perform robust, decentralized execution without explicit communication.

 Many approaches for solving this multi-agent coordination problem have been proposed.
 Learning-based methods have propelled this field forward by introducing reinforcement learning (RL)~\cite{sutton1998reinforcement} and temporal-difference (TD) methods~\cite{sutton1988learning} when it is feasible to write an explicit reward function.
-Imitation learning methods like behavior cloning (BC)~\cite{pomerleau1988alvinn} and generative adversarial imitation learning (GAIL)~\cite{ho2016generative} instead utilize expert demonstrations to learn a desired behavior.
-These methods, however, suffer from poor performance in complex long-horizon tasks~\cite{ross2011reduction, bhattacharyya2018multi, lee2021adversarial}, and struggle with multi-modal expert data, where multiple valid solution modes exist~\cite{mehr2023maximum}.
-For example, if two approaching agents can either both yield right or both yield left, BC will suffer from mode-averaging, learning to output the average of these distinct strategies and producing an invalid action (e.g., attempting to go straight)~\cite{ross2011reduction,chandra2024multi}.
-GAIL is prone to classic mode collapse, meaning that it may learn to perfectly imitate only one of the expert's behaviors (e.g., always yielding right) while ignoring all other valid modes~\cite{li2017infogail,wang2017robust}.
+Imitation learning (IL) methods like behavior cloning (BC)~\cite{pomerleau1988alvinn} and generative adversarial imitation learning (GAIL)~\cite{ho2016generative} instead utilize expert demonstrations to learn a desired behavior.
+These methods, however, suffer from poor performance in complex long-horizon tasks~\cite{ross2011reduction, bhattacharyya2018multi, lee2021adversarial}, and struggle with multi-modal expert data, where multiple valid solution modes exist~\cite{peters2020inference,kavuncu2021potential,mehr2023maximum,bhatt2025strategic} due to mode-averaging (learning to output the average of distinct strategies) and mode collapse (perfectly imitating only one of the expert's behaviors).